Prtfw/MSFT_reactor_AI/starting-site_js.md

 Verify the following files exist:

-- **app.py**, which holds the Python code that drives the site
+- **index.js**, which holds the node and express code that drives the site
 - **image.py**, which holds a helper class we'll use for image management
-- **templates/index.html**, the template for the home page
+- **templates/??.html**, the template for the different page
-- **templates/base.html**, the template the remainder inherits from
-- **templates/translate.html**, the template for translating signs
-- **templates/train.html**, the template for training faces
-- **templates/detect.html**, the template for detecting faces
+- **views/??.ejs**, the ejs templating for different pages
+- **views/partials/??.ejs**, the folder for some reusable / small ejs components, to be used by the main ejs pages
 - **static/main.css**, which contains CSS to dress up the home page
 - **static/banner.jpg**, which contains the website banner
 - **static/placeholder.jpg**, which contains a placeholder image for photos that have yet to be uploaded

-> **NOTE:** We won't be focusing on working with HTML during this course.
+> **NOTE:** We won't be focusing on working with HTML or EJS during this course.
 We want to be able to focus on the code necessary for Cognitive Services.

 ## Start the site